ARTbio/GalaxyKickStart/docs/installing_tools_and_workflows.md

 You can also retrieve a list of tools used in one or more workflow galaxy files (.ga extension).

-These .ga files can be obtain in Galaxy server instances (menu "download workflow file") and in some other repositories
+These .ga files can be obtain from Galaxy server instances (menu "download workflow file") or other repositories

-1. use `workflow-to-tools` to retrieve a yml list of tools using the command:
+1. Use the ephemeris `workflow-to-tools` to retrieve a yml list of tools using the command:
     ```
     workflow-to-tools -w <Galaxy-Workflow-File.ga> -l <menu_label> -o <tool_list.yml>
     ```